 Enable Remote Debugging via USB in the Advanced Settings in Firefox on the Android device.

 Connect the Android device to your computer using a USB cable.
+If a USB cable is not available, connect to Android over Wi-Fi.

 If your device doesn’t appear in the lefthand side of the about:debugging page, try clicking the Refresh devices button.